korporationcl/korporation.cl.github.io/books/aws_well_architected_framework/operational_excellence.md

 OPS 9: How do you evolve operations?
 Dedicate time and resources for continuous incremental improvement to evolve the effectiveness and efficiency of your operations.

+Best practices:
+- Have a process for continuous improvement: Regularly evaluate and prioritize opportunities for improvement to focus efforts where they can provide the greatest benefits.

+- Implement feedback loops: Include feedback loops in your procedures and workloads to help you identify issues and areas that need improvement.

+- Define drivers for improvement: Identify drivers for improvement to help you evaluate and prioritize opportunities.

+- Validate insights: Review your analysis results and responses with cross-functional teams and business owners.
+Use these reviews to establish common understanding, identify additional impacts, and determine courses of action.
+Adjust responses as appropriate.

+- Perform operations metrics reviews: Regularly perform retrospective analysis of operations metrics with cross-team participants from different areas of the business.
+Use these reviews to identify opportunities for improvement, potential courses of action, and to share lessons learned.

+- Document and share lessons learned: Document and share lessons learned from the execution of operations activities so that you can use them internally and across teams.

+- Allocate time to make improvements: Dedicate time and resources within your processes to make continuous incremental improvements possible.

 ### Key AWS Services